FireEmbers/gisserver/core/README.md

 #Core code for Wildfire

-This module is the core function a deterministic forest fire simulator based on cellular automata and fireLib (Rothermel and friends).
+This module is the core function for a deterministic forest fire simulator based on cellular automata and fireLib (Rothermel and friends).

 ##Usage